YC0101/4156FinalProject/README.md

 This is the Github repository for the service portion of the Team Project associated with COMS 4156 Advanced Software Engineering.
 Our group, ctrlZHeroes, contains members: Yanxi Chen, Qirui Ruan, Xinchen Zhang, Songwen Zhao, Charlie Shen.

-## Viewing original assignment repo
+## Viewing the Client App Repository

 Please use the following link to view the repository relevant to the app: https://github.com/griffinnewbold/COMS-4156-App

 ## Service Overview

 Our Service, Resource Management System (RMS), is designed to streamline the process of donating, requesting, and dispatching essential resources such as food, medical supplies, clothing, and other vital goods.
 The **RMS** provides a series of functions aimed at efficient resource management.
 Key functionalities include:

 - **Donation Management**: Enabling donors to contribute resources, defining types, quantities, and expiration dates.
 - **Request Handling**: Allowing users to request resources based on need, specify priorities, and update statuses.
 - **Resource Dispatching**: Scheduling and fulfilling requests by matching available resources to meet demands.